Google Ads for healthcare providers, as you probably know, can be tremendously effective at growing a healthcare practice.

 They should be excluding basically everyone under 35.

-Don’t set your geo-targeting as a radius; geo-target by city or, frankly, even by ZIP code.
+Geo-target by city or, frankly, even by zip code.

 This is going to give you more information about who’s converting and who’s not.

-Tip 5: Watch Your Search Terms Report
+5. Monitor Your Search Terms Report

-Google does provide a report of the actual keywords that people searched before they clicked on your ad, and as you go through this, you’re going to see a lot of them that you don’t want to pay for.
+As you go through this, you’re going to see a lot of them that you don’t want to pay for.

 You can add these as negative keywords, which will prevent your ads from showing for these searches in the future.

-Set your ad schedule in 3-hour blocks.
+Number six: Set your ad schedule in 3-hour blocks.

-Instead of running these from 9 to 5, you can set them in three-hour blocks, which is going to afterwards allow you to add adjustments based on the times of day and the days of the week when your campaign performs best and performs worse, which will help you avoid burning cash.
+Instead of running these from 9 to 5, you can set them in 3-hour blocks, which is going to afterwards allow you to add adjustments based on the times of day and the days of week when your campaign performs best and performs worse.

-You should use some sort of call tracking, such as CallRail, to start.
+Number seven: You should use some sort of call tracking, such as CallRail, to start.

-It’s going to help you know what keywords are actually resulting in phone calls from patients that actually book, versus just generating a phone call.
+It’s going to help you know what keywords are actually resulting in phone calls from patients that actually book versus just generating a phone call.

 It’ll also provide a recording of the call so that you can get an idea of how your front desk is operating.